 Things changed the moment the Indians hired Steve Reynolds as its defensive coordinator.
 He was promoted to head coach three months ago.

-“Well, myself and coach (Lantz) Lowery, his weightlifting coach, we spent a lot of time with Sam,” Reynolds said.
+“Well, coach (Lantz) Lowery and I, his weightlifting coach, we spent a lot of time with Sam,” Reynolds said.
 “And look, Sam makes it easy to want to spend time with because he’s a great kid.
 He does all the right things.
 He takes time.
 And, you know, he puts effort into everything he does.
 He’s an impressive kid.
 A person like that has something so drastic happened to them, we just wanted to do everything we can.”

 Sam returned to football and weightlifting as a sophomore.
 He was a three-year starter in football and a member of two state-winning weightlifting teams.

-He also is the Senior Class Secretary and close to earning his Associate’s degree from Santa Fe College in the dual-enrollment program.
+He is also the Senior Class Secretary and is close to earning his Associate’s degree from Santa Fe College in the dual-enrollment program.

 “I was mourning my parents’ loss, but I had to find a way to get around that,” Sam said.
 “I started to move along.
 I got back into sports.
 In my sophomore year, I started taking school serious.
 I took (advanced placement) classes.
 I got my stuff straight.